subdirectory/subshell/.github/README.md

 For the Linux kernel, we have a lot of shells: bash, zsh, fish, ash, dash, csh, ksh, etc. , in which we interactively type commands to perform various kinds of tasks.

 While for Substrate, has there been anything like a shell?
-Yes, [quite a few](#Prior-Art) on the Node.js runtime, but at the same time they all feel not quite there yet.
+Yes, [quite a few](#Prior-Art) on the Node.js runtime, but at the same time they all feel somewhat lacking to me.

 Reasons: